 CO is a colorless, odorless gas produced by the incomplete burning of any carbon-containing material, including gasoline, natural gas, propane, coal or wood.
 CO is dangerous because it replaces oxygen in the blood and interferes with the transport of needed oxygen to cells in the body.

-The good news is that many of these incidents can be prevented — with the right preparation.
+Many incidents involving carbon monoxide poisoning can be prevented — with the right preparation.
 Start with these eight tips to help keep your home and family safe from carbon monoxide.

 When these devices are properly maintained and vented, this colorless, odorless gas can be effectively dispersed and channeled out of your home.
 If not, inhaling carbon monoxide can trigger serious health issues.